 “Inoffensive” is the Wrong Star to Wish On

-It had arrived: an email from a new client.
+It had arrived: an email from a new client about our direct mail campaign.
 And I trembled.

 The subject line: “Responses to the appeal letter.”
 Lily was reporting in.
 Lily is the manager of annual fund and membership.
 She is gung-ho star material, ready to scale walls and shoot threads from her wrists, totally dedicated to her organization’s success.